 The Best Exotic Marigold Hotel is based on the book These Foolish Things by English writer Deborah Moggach.
-Apparently many studios passed on Parker’s screenplay based on the Moggach book because they considered “unmarketable,” but its eventual release is a gift to filmgoers hungry for a tale of humanity, hope and resolve as life carries on its cruel business.
+Apparently many studios passed on Parker’s screenplay based on the Moggach book because they considered it “unmarketable,” but its eventual release is a gift to filmgoers hungry for a tale of humanity, hope and resolve as life carries on its cruel business.

 The film opens by introducing its characters by name.
 Evelyn (Judi Dench) is a recently widowed housewife who has only been defined by her marriage.
 She is tech savvy and has a blog, but she’s looking for a way to get on with her life after her husband’s passing.
 There’s Graham (Tom Wilkinson), a judge who spent eighteen years in India and is retiring to move back.

 There’s Norman (Ronald Pickup), an aging playboy looking to get some of his mojo back.
 Madge (Celia Imrie) is looking for another man, while Muriel (Maggie Smith) is a retired housekeeper with some racist tendencies.
 And there’s Jean (Penelope Wilton) and Doug (Bill Nighy), a couple who lost their retirement after investing in their daughter’s Internet start-up company.